awead/solr_ead/README.md

 ### Writing a custom document defintion

-Under lib or another directory of your choice, create the file custom_document.rb Edit custom_document.rb
+Under lib or another directory of your choice, create the file custom_document.rb with the following content:

     class CustomDocument < SolrEad::Document